Front of the Class

 Front of the Class is a 2008 American docudrama film directed by Peter Werner that is based on the 2005 book Front of the Class: How Tourette Syndrome Made Me the Teacher I Never Had by Brad Cohen and co-authored by Lisa Wysocky, which tells of Cohen's life with Tourette syndrome and how it inspired him to teach other students.

-The book was made into a Hallmark Hall of Fame TV movie starring newcomer James Wolk—a 2007 University of Michigan graduate—and featuring Treat Williams and Emmy Award-winning actress Patricia Heaton as Cohen's parents; the movie aired on CBS on December 7, 2008.
+The book was made into a Hallmark Hall of Fame TV movie starring newcomer James Wolk—a 2007 University of Michigan graduate—and featuring Treat Williams and Emmy Awards-winning actress Patricia Heaton as Cohen's parents; the movie aired on CBS on December 7, 2008.

-Synopsis

-Brad Cohen's story starts when he is a young boy and his mother helps doctors to realize that he has Tourette syndrome.
-With the support from his mother and school principal, Brad is a success story, becoming a motivational speaker and an award-winning teacher.

 Plot

-Twelve-year-old Brad lives in Missouri with his divorcée mother, Ellen, and younger brother, Jeff.
+Twelve-year-old Brad Cohen lives in Missouri with his divorcée mother, Ellen, and younger brother, Jeff.
 He constantly gets into trouble with his father Norman and his teachers at school due to his tics.
 In one class, his teacher calls him to the front to make him apologize to his class for disrupting the class and promise he won't do it again.
 Determined to find out what is wrong with her son, Ellen seeks medical help.
 A psychiatrist believes that Brad's tics are the result of his parents' divorce.
-One lady suggests an exorcism.
-Ellen takes her search to the library and comes across Tourette syndrome (TS) in a medical book.
+Ellen takes her search to the library and comes across Tourette syndrome in a medical book.
 She shows this to the psychiatrist, who agrees with the diagnosis, and says that there is no cure.
-Brad and his mother attend a support group for the first and last time.
+Brad and his mother soon attended a support group.
 From then on, Brad aspires to never be like the other members of the support group and to become successful.

 At the beginning of middle school, Brad is sent to the principal's office for being disruptive.
 The principal invites him to the school concert later in the afternoon.
-At the end of the concert, which Brad's Tourette's tics had disturbed, he calls Brad up to the stage and asks Brad to talk about his TS.
+At the end of the concert, which Brad's Tourette's tics had disturbed, he calls Brad up to the stage and asks Brad to talk about his condition.
 As Brad makes his way back to his seat, the school applauds him.
-For the first time, someone outside his family has given him support and proactively helped him into being accepted by others.
-From that moment on, Brad has a dream that he will carry on: to become a teacher, just like the principal.
+From that moment on, Brad aspires to become a teacher, just like the principal.